boon-keng/mini-project/README.md

 Regarding nuclear energy, the UN's stance is more nuanced.
 While the organization recognizes the potential benefits of nuclear energy in terms of energy security, reducing greenhouse gas emissions, and improving access to energy, it also acknowledges the potential risks associated with nuclear technology, such as accidents and the disposal of nuclear waste.

 Therefore, the UN's approach to nuclear energy is to promote its safe and secure use while ensuring that it does not detract from the development of renewable energy sources.
 The UN also recognizes the need for greater transparency and international cooperation in nuclear energy-related issues.

+__Machine Learning Approach__

+Clustering countries into developing and developed countries first is a way to group countries based on their socio-economic indicators and level of development.
+This can be a useful step before clustering countries based on their fossil fuel to renewable energy usage because countries that are at different stages of development may have different priorities, policies, and approaches to energy use.

+For example, developed countries may have already made significant progress in transitioning to renewable energy sources, while developing countries may still be heavily reliant on fossil fuels due to limited resources, technology, or infrastructure.
+By grouping countries into developing and developed categories, we can better understand the specific challenges and opportunities that each group faces and tailor our approach to addressing their energy needs accordingly.

+The criteria used to classify countries as developing or developed may vary depending on the specific context and goals of the analysis.
+Common indicators used for this purpose include GDP per capita, Human Development Index (HDI), life expectancy, education levels, and other socio-economic metrics.
+These criteria can be used to identify countries that have similar levels of development and face similar challenges.

+__Problems encountered__
+Data Cleaning
+- Not all countries has GDP values
+- Some countries don't have all the data in some years - e.g. Micronesia data stops at 2019

+Binary Clustering (developed or developing countries) - identify relevant year, add HDI as metrics
+- Different years have different missing data - hard to select a specific year to do our clustering so for now, we used the data from different years to concatenate into 1 dataframe
+- Is it better to just take the clustering of developed or developing countries from readily available datasets online?

+Clustering - cluster based on ____ to see how to tackle each cluster (taxing them or just giving them grants etc.)